kschan0214/sepia.documentation/tutorial/integration_new_method/part_1/index.rst

 .. figure:: images/figure04_configurationFolder.png
    :align: center

-You can see there are three configuration files in the directory, each of them specifies the methods available in SEPIA.
+You can see there are three configuration files in the directory, each of them specifies the methods available for each task in SEPIA.
 Now open the ``sepia_configuration_QSM.m`` in the editor.
 You will see the script is divided into 4 sections.
 We only focus the first two in this tutorial.

 .. figure:: images/figure05_config_QSM.png
    :align: center

-In the first section, the variable *methodQSMName* contains the names of QSM methods available in SEPIA and we need to add myQSM to this variable.
+In the first section, the variable *methodQSMName* contains the names of QSM methods available in SEPIA and we need to add ``myQSM`` to this variable.
 This name will be used thorough the SEPIA framework. **DO NOT** change the order of the method!
 Insert our method to the end of the variable instead, as follow:

 .. figure:: images/figure06_methodQSMName.png
    :align: center